masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 }, 1000, x, y);

-# NOTE: Anonymous Function can not be hoisted.
+NOTE: Anonymous Function can not be hoisted.
 They only execute when calling after declaration.

-**Example**
+Example:
 const m = function (param1, param2, ...) {return param1 + param2};
 m(param1, param2, ...)
 ```